ovh/docs/pages/cloud/storage/enterprise-file-storage-faq/guide.en-ie.md

 ### Are snapshots included in the capacity of a pool?

 Snapshots are allocated a minimum of 5% of the storage space.
-For example, a 5TiB service will be accompanied by an additional 250GiB reserved for snapshots.
-Beyond this capacity, snapshots will occupy the service space.
+For example, on a 5TiB service, 250GiB are reserved for snapshots.

 ### What is the maximum number of snapshots per service?